techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-8.md

 ## Part B — Duck Hot-Potato

 Next, participants applied what they’d learned to build a **multiplayer game**.
-In *Duck Hot-Potato*, one micro:bit starts with a “duck.”
+In *Exploding Duck*, one micro:bit starts with a “duck.”
 Each time the duck is passed, a **radio message** sends it to another random player.
 Every duck comes with a **hidden timer (fuse)** — if it runs out while you’re still holding the duck, your micro:bit shows a skull, and you’re “out!”